emily-berryman/emily-berryman/README.md

 Creative thinker, passionate about learning, creating and tech's capacity for good 💖

+Check out some of my projects below!

 Currently working on:

+- ⚡ Honing my existing skills and knowledge of JavaScript, CSS, Node.js & React & Redux through working daily on [https://www.theodinproject.com/](The Odin Project)'s open-source full-stack JavaScript programme

 - 🌱 Adding new features to <em>Leaf It To Me</em>, a full stack plant care app made as our final group project over 5 days: http://leaf-it-to-me.herokuapp.com/

-- ⚡ Honing my JavaScript, React and Redux skills

 - 🔈 A bunch of new projects, including re-building the website for MESH, a local electronic music collective I'm a part of